canatella/bitbake-el/README.md

 - Lee Yen-Chin for helping me updating the code to support Melpa and publishing it,
-- Syohei Yoshida for small fixes.
+- Syohei Yoshida for small fixes,
+- Brian Malehorn for font-lock enhancement.

 ## License